okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-overview/index.md

 ---
-title: Managing Multiple Okta Environments Lab Overview
+title: Managing multiple Okta environments Lab overview
 ---

-# Managing Multiple Okta Environments: Lab Overview
+# Managing multiple Okta environments: Lab overview

 Before incorporating Terraform into a company's continuous deployment architecture, there isn't a way to create, rebuild, or update an Okta environment consistently.
 Nor is it easy to determine if one environment has changed - for example, a group updated, a new autentication policy - and to synchronize the others with it.
 This is known as analysing drift between environments.